 - Press seam allowances towards the solid background column.

-Watch Quick Column Quilts (Part Three) on Sewing With Nancy online.
+Watch Quick Column Quilts (Part One, Part Two, and Part Three) on Sewing With Nancy online.

 Bye for now,